11bDev/yall/README.md

 **Q: Can I schedule posts?**
 A: Not yet, but it's on our roadmap (somewhere between "fix that one bug" and "achieve world peace").

+**Q: Does this work on iOS/Desktop?**
+A: Not anymore!
+As of v1.1.1, Yall is Android-only.
+We decided to focus on mobile and make the app lean and mean.
+Desktop/iOS versions may return in the future if there's demand.

+**Q: Can I post images?**
+A: Yes!
+You can attach images to your posts on Nostr, Bluesky, and X. The app handles all the upload magic for you.

 ## Contributing 🤝

 Want to make Yall even more chaotically useful?
 We accept: